MobilePayDev/MobilePay-PoS-v10/docs/api_principles.md

 before polling the same endpoint.
 In case no response is received when querying one of the above polling endpoints, then clients should either:

-* Use the `pollDelayInMs` from the last successful call to the given endpoint.
+* We recommend using the `pollDelayInMs` from the last successful call to the given endpoint for optimal performance.
 * Continue polling using an exponential backoff with jitter strategy (i.e. doubling the delay between each retried call and adding some randomness to the delay to avoid overloading the backend).